WATCH: Texas Ranchers Discuss Dangers, Costs of Border Crisis

-Changes in immigration and border security policies by the Biden administration created chaos, danger, and personal costs to the ranchers and farmers living along the Texas border with Mexico.
+Texas ranchers say changes in immigration and border security policies by the Biden administration created chaos, danger, and personal costs to those living along the Texas border with Mexico.
 Record migrant crossings leave residents as far as a hundred miles from the border scrambling to keep up with the damages caused to their property.

 “The folks along the border will tell you that they have always dealt with illegals but this is different,” Texas Farm Bureau President Russell Boening told Breitbart Texas. ” The sheer magnitude and number of people moving through is overwhelming.
 The brashness and expectations of the people is different than years ago.”